 Senior Club President

-The Senior Club President shall be responsible for the general running of the adult club.
+The Senior Club President shall be responsible for the general running of the adult club including collecting fees.

-The Treasurer shall be responsible for collecting subscriptions, paying and receiving money, running the Club account, keeping proper records of payments and receipts, and for presenting accounts at the AGM.
+The Treasurer shall be responsible for collecting subscriptions, paying and receiving money, running the Club account and online banking, keeping proper records of payments and receipts, and for presenting accounts at the AGM.
 The Treasurer will be consulted about major items of expenditure

 The issuing of Club cheques shall bear the signatures of two Committee Members, one of which is to be the Treasurer or Chairperson.